MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Backup/v1.0.12/New-AzureRmBackupProtectionPolicy.md

 ```

 ### -Vault
-Specifies the azure_2 Backup vault to which the backup policy belongs.
+Specifies the Azure Backup vault to which the backup policy belongs.
 To obtain an **AzureRmBackupVault** object, use the Get-AzureRmBackupVault cmdlet.

 ```yaml